 Safety came to mind.

-Hell, no. The sudden stops, jerky starts, and near misses sent my heart rate sky high.
-Every muscle in my body tensed in alarm.
-I feared a panic attack—not an auspicious beginning to the trip.
+Hell, no. The sudden stops, jerky starts, and near misses sent my heartrate sky high.
+Every muscle was tense.
+I teetered on the verge of a panic attack.
+Not an promising start to this trip.
 “Not really.”

 “I’m an English professor.”
 Almost.
 I was one dissertation away.

 “Might you enjoy learning a bit of Quito’s history?”